menu

 Being a small town, Burlington - Lowell does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Burlington - Lowell who are college-educated is close to the national average for all communities of 21.84%: 18.89% of the adults in Burlington - Lowell have a bachelor's degree or advanced degree.
+The education level of Burlington - Lowell citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.89% of adults 25 and older in Burlington - Lowell have a college degree.

 The per capita income in Burlington - Lowell in 2022 was $27,704, which is low income relative to Maine, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,816 for a family of four.
 However, Burlington - Lowell contains both very wealthy and poor people as well.